BEWARE OF STRANGE FIRE IN WORSHIP

 2 And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting.

 3 Then there appeared to them divided tongues, as of fire, and one sat upon each of them.

 4 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.

-Having been filled with the Holy Spirit, the early apostles of Christ went everywhere preaching the gospel of the grace of the Lord Jesus Christ with the divine passion, love, zeal, strength, and power imparted to them by the Holy Spirit.
+Having being filled with the Holy Spirit, the early apostles of Christ went everywhere preaching the gospel of the grace of the Lord Jesus Christ with the divine passion, love, zeal, strength and power imparted to them by the Holy Spirit.
 This is the holy fire from God!

-The worship and service of the early apostles and disciples of Jesus were not motivated by fear of punishment from the Lord or lust for fame, riches, power, or authority, but rather by pure love and passion for the Lord Jesus Christ.
+The worship and service of the early apostles and disciples of Jesus was not motivated by fear of punishment from the Lord, or by lust for fame, riches, power or authority, but rather by pure love and passion for the Lord Jesus Christ.

 Apostle Paul testifies to this truth in his epistle to the Corinthians.